-The Society of Nuclear Medicine and Molecular Imaging (SNMMI), European Association of Nuclear Medicine (EANM), and the International Atomic Energy Agency (IAEA) have created a new guide for the creation of dedicated theranostics centers.
+The Society of Nuclear Medicine and Molecular Imaging (SNMMI), the European Association of Nuclear Medicine (EANM), and the International Atomic Energy Agency (IAEA) have created a new guide for the creation of dedicated theranostics centers.
 Focusing on safety protocols and operational procedures, the guide provides a framework that highlights best practices that can be applied globally.
 Titled, “Joint EANM, SNMMI and IAEA Enabling Guide: How to Set Up a Theranostics Center,” the guide was published ahead-of-print by The Journal of Nuclear Medicine (JNM).

 “This guide is the first comprehensive framework for establishing theranostic centers of excellence throughout the United States and worldwide,” says Ken Herrmann, MD, lead author of the guide and chair of the Department of Nuclear Medicine at the University of Duisburg-Essen in Essen, Germany.
 “Patients’ needs for high quality and competent theranostic services are at the center of this guide.”